wyfo/apischema/docs/data_model.md

 ```

 !!! note
-    Field's metadata are just an ordinary `dict`; *apischema* provides some functions to enrich these metadata with it's own keys (`alias("foo_bar)` is roughly equivalent to `{"_apischema_alias": "foo_bar"}) and use them when the time comes, but metadata are not reserved to *apischema* and other keys can be added.
+    Field's metadata are just an ordinary `dict`; *apischema* provides some functions to enrich these metadata with its own keys (`alias("foo_bar)` is roughly equivalent to `{"_apischema_alias": "foo_bar"}) and use them when the time comes, but metadata are not reserved to *apischema* and other keys can be added.

     Because [PEP 584](https://www.python.org/dev/peps/pep-0584/) is painfully missing before Python 3.9, *apischema* metadata use their own subclass of `dict` just to add `|` operator for convenience in all Python versions.

 Dataclasses `__post_init__` and `field(init=False)` are fully supported.
-Implication of this feature usage is documented in the relative sections.
+Implications of this feature usage are documented in the relative sections.

 !!! warning
-    Before 3.8, `InitVar` is doing [type erasure](https://bugs.python.org/issue33569), that's why it's not possible for *apischema* to retrieve type information of init variables.
+    Before 3.8, `InitVar` is doing [type erasure](https://bugs.python.org/issue33569), which is why it's not possible for *apischema* to retrieve type information of init variables.
 To fix this behavior, a field metadata `init_var` can be used to put back the type of the field (`init_var` also accepts stringified type annotations).

-Dataclass-like types (*attrs*/*SQLAlchemy*/etc.) can also get support with a few lines of code, see [next section](#dataclass-like-types)
+Dataclass-like types (*attrs*/*SQLAlchemy*/etc.) can also be supported with a few lines of code, see [next section](#dataclass-like-types)

 ## Standard library types

-*apischema* handle natively most of the types provided by the standard library.
+*apischema* natively handles most of the types provided by the standard library.
 They are sorted in the following categories:

 #### Primitive
 `str`, `int`, `float`, `bool`, `None`, subclasses of them